-I, Jane Actuary [professional designation(s)], am associated with ABC Consulting.
-I was appointed by the Board of Directors of XYZ Insurance Company on November 3, 2020 to render this opinion.
+I, [Name of Appointed Actuary] [professional designation(s)], am associated with ABC Consulting.
+I was appointed by the Board of Directors of XYZ Insurance Company on November 3, 2022 to render this opinion.
 I meet the definition of a Qualified Actuary per the NAIC Annual Statement Instructions - Property and Casualty, Actuarial Opinion.
+I have provided my Qualification Documentation to the Board of Directors ([directly] OR [through the Company's management.])